gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ```

 ###### Notes:
 `ForeignKey` and `relationship` are both in the parent model, the child model has no knowledge of the relationship.
+You can relate **one** child to many **parents** because the parent is the holder of the ForeginKey.
+Basic rule, whichever model holds the ForeginKey is the "Many" part of the relationship.

 ---